TritonDataCenter/manta/docs/operator-guide.md

 below for details.

 A single-datacenter installation can be made to survive server failure, but obviously cannot survive datacenter failure.
-The us-east deployment uses three datacenters.
+The us-central deployment uses three datacenters.

 ## Choosing the number of metadata shards